 Digital camera technology will be covered thoroughly, such as how to adjust the camera’s white balance, how to view and delete images, the difference between shooting RAW and JPEG, choosing the appropriate memory card, and how to transfer the image from the camera to a computer.
 The goal is to provide each participant with the technical information needed to operate his or her digital or film SLR camera properly and with the confidence and ability to shoot consistently in manual mode.

 Students will work in both black-and-white and color while learning how to “see” in the chosen mode.
 Weekly assignments will be given followed by critiques during the next class session.
 Open to students who own a digital or film SLR camera.
-Students are encouraged to continue their studies by enrolling in After the Basics: Intermediate Photogrpahy.
+Students are encouraged to continue their studies by enrolling in After the Basics: Intermediate Photography.

 Enrollment limit: 15 students

 Skill/Experience level: Beginning

 Location: Los Angeles Center of Photography, 1515 Wilcox Ave., Los Angeles, CA 90028